 That’s an understandable concern.

 And although that may seem like a lot, there are a few key points to remember.

 #1.
-Behavior coaching sessions are only fifteen minutes long and a maximum of 1x week
+360 Wellness Coaching sessions are only fifteen minutes long and a maximum of 1x week

-The recommended length of a behavior coaching session is 15 minutes and you can find an article on why HERE.
+The recommended length of a free coaching session is 15 minutes and you can find an article on why HERE.

-If we revisit the above example of $100/hour for personal training, an hour of behavior coaching would cost $150.
+If we revisit the above example of $100/hour for personal training, an hour of wellness coaching would cost $150.

-That means a single session of behavior coaching would cost $37.50 or that a package of 4 Behavior Coaching Sessions would cost $150.
+That means a single session of wellness coaching would cost $37.50 or that a package of 4 Wellness Coaching Sessions would cost $150.

 That’s a much easier price for most coaches to comfortably present to clients.